Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/3-WebApp-multi-APIs/README.md

    - Check **user_impersonation**
    - Select **Add permissions**

-For the Azure Storage preparation see [Authenticate with Azure Active Directory from an application for access to blobs and queues](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app)
+For the Azure Storage preparation see [Authenticate with Microsoft Entra ID from an application for access to blobs and queues](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-Microsoft Entra ID-app)

 ### Step 2: Download/Clone/Go to the folder containing the sample code and build the application